o0dimplz0o/mkvbatchmultiplex-Universal2-MacOS/README.md

 - Dark mode compatibility
 - Patched `vsutillib` for QOutputTextWidget + QScreen issues
 - Graceful fallback when gettext translation files are missing
+- **NOTE: Does NOT include the embedded MKVToolNix functionality.
+The icon will be there but it will not load.**

 A downloadable DMG installer is available here: